As featured in The Guardian: https://www.theguardian.com/football/2021/jan/28/why-i-left-england-and-moved-to-spain-to-become-a-football-coach

-Suspenseful whispers of “What sort of brain has that lad got?” amongst fellow candidates were followed by an eruption of congratulatory cheers.
-The 19-year-old was welcomed into the dressing room via a ‘Pasillo’ – guard of honour – having received feedback from the course tutors following his final practical assessment.
-Like the rest of us who made it this far, he was now a UEFA A licensed football coach.
-Once he’d completed his 160 hours of assessed coaching hours, that is.
+Suspenseful whispers of “what sort of brain has that lad got?” from fellow candidates are followed by an eruption of congratulatory cheers and the 19-year-old is welcomed into the dressing room through a pasillo – a guard of honour.
+He has completed his final practical assessment and has been given feedback from the course tutors.
+Like the rest of us, he is now a Uefa A licenced football coach.
+Once he completes his 160 hours of assessed coaching hours, that is.

 Having been held up in traffic that morning, the young hopeful had arrived more than 20 minutes late to the last of 12 practical assessment days, and his 40 minute on-pitch exam had been moved from the 9:45am slot to the last one of the day at 3pm.

 Though the assessors were in a lenient enough mood to stay out on the pitch longer than the scheduled time in order to allow the young coach to complete his last session, they weren’t forgiving enough to let this one last audit run as smoothly as the teenager might have wished.